 Intro

-The 1923 edition of Seeratul Mahdi tells us (Via Mirza Bashir Ahmad) that Nusrat Jehan was roughly 9 years old in 1877.
+Nusrat Jehan Begum was born in roughly 1868-1877 (See the 1923 edition of Seeratul Mahdi , Via Mirza Bashir Ahmad) that was roughly 9 years old in 1877.
 Later Ahmadiyya sources tell us that she was born in 1865 in Delhi to Mir Nasir Nawab and his wife (however, we strongly dispute this year, it was most likely 1872).
 If we admit that this date is true, then she was 18-19 years old when she married MGA (see the Seerat ul Mahdi quote in the below), and her younger brother Mir Muhammad Ismael was 16-17 years younger than his elder sister, which is really hard to believe.
 Her only other sibling, another younger brother, Mir Muhammad Ishaq wasn’t born until 1890.
-It is more likely that she was born in 1872 and was 12 years old when she married Mirza Ghulam Ahmad (who was almost 50 and old and out of shape and nasty).
-The ROR of Nov-1939 tells the world that they were married on Monday, 27th of Muharram, 1302, which is a Saturday, and the date is November 15, 1884.
+It is more likely that she was born in 1872 and was 12 years old when she married Mirza Ghulam Ahmad.

 _____________________________________________________________________________________________1876